simologos/essex-eportfolio/example/content/research/bigData/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5lnchFABBeI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 With the evolving landscape, the application of data has transcended scientific domains and made substantial inroads into the business realm.
-Data is now recognized as a pivotal business asset, playing a central role in the success of companies across industries.
-Marr (2017) emphasizes that data enables organizations to improve decision-making processes, enhance operational efficiency, and leverage opportunities for data monetization.
+Data is now recognised as a pivotal business asset, playing a central role in the success of companies across industries.
+Marr (2017) emphasises that data enables organisations to improve decision-making processes, enhance operational efficiency, and leverage opportunities for data monetisation.

 The collection and analysis of vast and diverse datasets, commonly called Big Data, serve as a foundation for deriving meaningful insights and answers to questions that may not be known at the outset of analysis (DAMA International, 2017).
 Big Data encompasses various data types, including structured and unstructured formats like documents, files, audio, video, and streaming data.
-Data Science and analytics, and visualization techniques provide the tools and methodologies for extracting valuable information from Big Data.
+Data Science and analytics, and visualisation techniques provide the tools and methodologies for extracting valuable information from Big Data.

 To comprehend the distinctive characteristics of Big Data, DAMA International (2017) used the concept of the 4Vs and expanded:

-* Volume: Signifies the scale of data, often characterized by many entities or elements within billions of records.
+* Volume: Signifies the scale of data, often characterised by many entities or elements within billions of records.
 * Velocity: Refers to the speed at which data is captured, generated, and shared.
 Big Data is often produced in real-time or near real-time, requiring rapid processing and analysis.
 * Variety/Variability: Encompasses the diverse forms and formats in which data is captured and delivered.
 Big Data necessitates storing and integrating multiple data formats, often exhibiting inconsistencies in structure across different datasets.
 * Viscosity: Reflects the challenges of utilizing and integrating data due to complexity, heterogeneity, or compatibility issues.
 * Volatility: Represents the frequency and rate of data changes, influencing the lifespan and relevance of the data.
 * Veracity: Addresses the trustworthiness and reliability of the data, considering factors such as accuracy, integrity, and source credibility.
 Beyond the aspects encapsulated by the 4Vs, the field of Big Data also entails the development of predictive, machine learning, and prescriptive models, as well as advanced analytics techniques.
-These models and methodologies enable organizations to extract meaningful insights and make informed decisions based on the analysis of Big Data.
+These models and methodologies enable organisations to extract meaningful insights and make informed decisions based on the analysis of Big Data.

 ![Conceptual DW/BI and Big Data Architecture](BIBD.jpg)